Skip to content

 Other businesses need a longer horizon.
 If you're scaling, raising debt, planning capex, or running a longer sales cycle, a 6 to 12 month cash flow forecast gives you the runway to make decisions in time.
 The right cadence depends on size, complexity, and how far ahead the big calls sit.

-Seeing the gap is one thing.
-Closing it is another.
-That's where the work shifts from forecasting to advisory: tightening payment terms, sharpening receivables follow-up, renegotiating with suppliers, structuring debt to match the trading cycle.
-The forecast tells you what's coming.
-The advisory work changes it.
+A forecast won't collect a single invoice on its own.
+What it does is take the surprise out of the month.
+That's where the work shifts from forecasting to advisory: tightening terms, sharpening receivables follow-up, renegotiating with suppliers, structuring debt to match the trading cycle.

 A starting point